TuumPHP/tuum/README.md

 View and Controller
 ----

-This section walks through how controller and view works by closely examining the workflow.
-The exaple URL is, ```http://localhost:8800/sample/create```.
+This section descrives how controller and view works by walking through the work flow for a URL: ```http://localhost:8800/sample/create```.

 ### routes.php